aldebaran/libqi/java/qimessaging/README.rst

 * How do I run single test without maven ?

   - Install junit on your system
-  - Run 'java -cp  ./:./test-classes/com/aldebaran/qimessaging:/usr/share/java/junit.jar junit.textui.TestRunner IntegrationTest` for instance
+  - Run 'java -cp  ./:./test-classes/com/aldebaran/qimessaging:/usr/share/java/junit.jar junit.textui.TestRunner MyTest` for instance

 How it works
 ------------